swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ##### `FullyInhabited`

 We propose a new layout constraint, `FullyInhabited`, to refine `BitwiseCopyable`.
-A `FullyInhabited` type is a safe type with a valid value for every bit pattern that can fit in its representation.
+A `FullyInhabited` type is a safe type with a valid value for every bit pattern that can fit in its stride.
+This means that a `FullyInhabited` type's size equals its stride, and has no internal padding bytes.

 By conforming to `FullyInhabited`, a type declares that it has the following characteristics:

+- It has one or more stored properties.
-- Its stored properties all themselves conform to `FullyInhabited`.
+- The types of its stored properties all themselves conform to `FullyInhabited`.
+- Its stored properties are stored contiguously in memory, with no padding.
 - It is frozen if its containing module is resilient.
 - There are no semantic constraints on the values of its stored properties.

-The standard library's `FixedWidthInteger` and `BinaryFloatingPoint` types will conform to `FullyInhabited`, as well as `Never`.
+The standard library's `FixedWidthInteger` and `BinaryFloatingPoint` types will conform to `FullyInhabited`.

 For example, a type representing two-dimensional Cartesian coordinates, such as `struct Point { var x, y: Int }` could conform to `FullyInhabited`.
 Its stored properties are `Int`, which is `FullyInhabited`.
 There are no semantic constraints between the `x` and `y` properties: any combination of `Int` values can represent a valid `Point`.

 In contrast, `Range<Int>` could not conform to `FullyInhabited`, even though on the surface it has the same composition as `Point`.
 There is a semantic constraint between two two stored properties of `Range`: `lowerBound` must be less than or equal to `upperBound`.
 This makes it unable to conform to `FullyInhabited`.

-Other examples of types that cannot conform to `FullyInhabited` are `UnicodeScalar` (some bit patterns are invalid), a hypothetical UTF8-encoded `SmallString` (the sequencing of the constituent bytes matters,) and `UnsafeRawPointer` (it is marked with `@unsafe`.)
+Other examples of types that cannot conform to `FullyInhabited` are `UnicodeScalar` (some bit patterns are invalid,) a hypothetical UTF8-encoded `SmallString` (the sequencing of the constituent bytes matters for validity,) and `UnsafeRawPointer` (it is marked with `@unsafe`.) `UnsafeRawPointer` is also an example of a type where semantic validity is unknown until runtime, since the runtime environment determines the actual range of valid values.

 In the initial release of `FullyInhabited`, the compiler will not validate conformances to it.
-Validation will be implemented in a later version of Swift.
+Validation of `FullyInhabited`s non-semantic requirements will be implemented in a later version of Swift.

 ##### `RawSpan` and `MutableRawSpan`